datenuhli/instacart_basket_analysis/README.md

 For this project, the following libraries where used:
 - pandas - for data analysis
-- seaborn - for visualizations
+- seaborn - for visualization
+- Matplotlib - for data visualization
+- Numpy - for mathematical equations
+- SciPy - for mathematical equations

 [Visualization example](https://github.com/datenuhli/instacart_basket_analysis/blob/main/Instacart%20Basket%20Analysis/04%20Analysis/Visualizations/Mean_Prices_by_Customer_Profiles.png)